1) What is "Psyche"?

 When you create your budget, right under the emergency fund, create a counseling fund; to be utilized in tough times.
 Consider making this an automatic savings fund.

 Also, take the time to find a good therapist / psych-therapist.
 Receiving good value for your money is a great feeling.
+That way, you don't waste your money.

 Consider adding therapy to your gift wish-list.
 It can be a very thoughtful and change-promoting gift.